Lance Corporal Jones: Age and health

 It is a bit of a puzzle as to how old Jones is.
-In the fifth episode of series one ("The Showing Up of Corporal Jones"), he says that he is sixty years old.
-Yet later in the same episode, he says that he is seventy.
+In the fifth episode of series one ("The Showing Up of Corporal Jones"), he tells Major Regan (who is inspecting the platoon) that he is sixty years old.
+Yet later in the same episode, he tells Captain Mainwaring that he is "only" seventy.
 But in the last episode of series four ("Fallen Idol"), he says that he is not sixty yet.
 Yet Walker says that due to all of the military activities Jones keeps claiming that he took part in, he must be over ninety.
-Jones contracted malaria during his military service in the Egypt and the Sudan in the Season 4 Episode 14 extended Christmas special "Battle of the Giants!" he gets a bout of it and says he had it for nearly forty years.
+Jones contracted malaria during his military service in Egypt and the Sudan in the Season 4 Episode 14 extended Christmas special "Battle of the Giants!" he gets a bout of it and says he had it for nearly forty years.

 Character traits

 Jones is known for a number of eccentric traits, such as using long, rambling explanations and anecdotes whenever he wants to make a point.
 He is also invariably one step behind the rest of the platoon in any drill manoeuvre.
-This is apparently a trait he has had throughout his military career; a fellow veteran, named George Clarke, remembered Jones by this trait in the series 4 episode "The Two and a Half Feathers."
+This is apparently a trait he has had throughout his military career; a fellow veteran, named George Clarke, remembered Jones by this trait in the series 4 episode "The Two and a Half Feathers".
 Only twice was Jones witnessed to be in step with the platoon, once after a whole year's practice; but he quickly reverted to form.
 The next time was when the whole platoon took the extra second Jones always does to respond to make them look orderly.
 He often makes far-fetched suggestions, such as advising that they chop off the German prisoners' trouser buttons, on the grounds that if they escaped, a group of men walking through the town with their trousers around their ankles might cause people to "raise some inquiries".
 Every time, Jones' suggestions are soundly refuted by Mainwaring with a curt "I think you're wandering into the realms of fantasy, Jones."
 Jones is notably brave, eagerly volunteering for even the most suicidal of missions: for example, when the platoon was discussing torture, he declared loudly and excitedly that the platoon should torture him to see what they were up against.
 In this instance he failed to calm down when grabbed by other members of the platoon, only returning to normal after being slapped by Frazer.
 Jones uses odd turns of phrase such as "It would be more tasty for us to tell him" (instead of "tasteful"), and "I would go through fire and brimstone and treacle for you, sir".